 Monitor the performance of your application at different times during the day or week.
 Determine peak demand times and align the pod limits to the resources required to meet maximum needs.

 In your pod specifications, define these requests and limits based on the above information.
-Failing to include these values prevents the Kubernetes scheduler from accounting for resources your applications require to aid in scheduling decisions.
+Failing to include these values prevents the Kubernetes scheduler from accounting for resources your applications require to help with scheduling decisions.

-If the scheduler places a pod on a node with insufficient resources, application performance will be degraded.
+If the scheduler places a pod on a node with insufficient resources, application performance is degraded.
 Cluster administrators must set resource quotas on a namespace that requires you to set resource requests and limits.
 For more information, see resource quotas on AKS clusters.

 When you define a CPU request or limit, the value is measured in CPU units.